Last Updated on June 4, 2021 by Henry Matthew

 - With the leaves attached, Kohlrabi will keep them in the fridge for 2 to 4 weeks; without the leaves, 2 to 3 months.

 - If there is no place in the refrigerator, Kohlrabi can also be packed in a container—a bucket or plastic storage box or cooler–in moist sand, peat moss, or sawdust.
 Don’t pack stalks too tightly; if the stems touch, they can start to rot; be sure to leave 2 inches (5 cm) of the insulating body around at the top, bottom, and sides of the collected roots.
-Set the lid openly so that there is large air circulation and put the container in as cool a place as desirable short of freezing, such as a basement, garage, or shed.
+Set the lid open so that there is large air circulation and put the container in as cool a place as desirable short of freezing, such as a basement, garage, or shed.

 - Check tubers in storage often and remove any that show signs of deterioration.
 If collected stems get too warm, they will sprout new tops and become woody.